OctopusDeploy/docs/docs/administration/spaces/index.md

 Spaces are managed by navigating to **{{Configuration,Spaces}}**.

 An Octopus administrator, or a team member with sufficient permission, can create, remove or modify spaces from this screen.
-It is also possible to [nominate a default space](#change-the-default-space), or [disable the default space entirely](#disable-the-default-space).
+It is also possible to [change or disable the default space entirely](#change-the-default-space).
 Each space has a logo, which is also shown in the [space switcher](#switching-between-spaces) to make it easy to identify which space is currently focused upon by the UI.
 There is also a search filter to quickly find the spaces that you are interested in managing.

 ![Spaces configuration page](images/spaces-configuration.png "width=500")